-Does New College make use of SAT, ACT, or SAT Subject Test scores in Yes admission decisions for first-time, first-year, degree-seeking applicants?
-103
+Does New College make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
+Yes --

-If yes, please check marks in the appropriate boxes to reflect New College policies for use in admission for Fall 2020.
+If yes, please check marks in the appropriate boxes to reflect New College policies for use in admission for Fall 2021.

-Required Recommended Required of Some Consider if Submitted Not Used
+Required Recommended Required Consider if Not Used

+of Some Submitted

 SAT or ACT X

 ACT only X

 SAT only X

 SAT and SAT Subject Tests X

 SAT and SAT Subject Tests or ACT X

 SAT Subject Tests X